-6.1.
+- 6.1.
 The Trust recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
-Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil.

-6.2.
-The school's/academy's special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
+Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil. - 6.2.
+The school/academy's special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
+Where appropriate a risk assessment will be put in place to support the staff and pupils in managing potential situations where foreseeable.
 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
 We will work with parents/carers to create the plan and review it on a regular basis.